31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 If you need a latex-free mattress due to allergies but want to avoid all the harsh chemicals that most memory foam mattresses contain, then the Brentwood Home Cypress is the safest memory foam mattress at an affordable price.

-Personal Experience: As a hot sleeper, I normally shy away from memory foam because it's known to sleep hot (not to mention its health and environmental issues).
+Personal Experience: As a hot sleeper, I normally shy away from memory foam because it's known to sleep hot (not to mention its environmental issues).

 The Brentwood Home Cypress is better for the environment than conventional mattresses, although not as good as the other organic mattresses I've listed on this page.